Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Experiments

-In Fig.~\ref{fig:CCIm21}, we applied the \deltaConnected\ component algorithm to STAR34.
+In Fig.~\ref{fig:CCIm21}, we applied the algorithm to STAR34.
 The results are shown in Fig.~\ref{fig:Im21_CC}.
-The vessels in the image are more tortuous.
+The vessels in the image are more sinuous.
 We see that this causes some challenges if the vascular structure gets interrupted in the binarization.
 This is because we need to choose the metric parameters in the \deltaConnected\ component algorithm.
 We chose these parameters, cf. column 7\&8 in Table~\ref{tab:parameters}, such that forward movement is allowed, but sideways movement and changing orientation are not, to avoid crossing structures being connected.
 However, one does need to change orientation and forward movement at interrupted tortuous structures.
-Consequently, the output of the \deltaConnected\ component algorithm has trouble connecting the vessel segments that are interrupted at highly tortuous parts.
+Consequently, the \deltaConnected\ component algorithm has trouble connecting the vessel segments that are interrupted at highly tortuous parts.

-In Fig.~\ref{fig:CCIm23}, we performed the \deltaConnected\ component algorithm on the retinal image STAR37.
+In Fig.~\ref{fig:CCIm23}, we performed the algorithm on the retinal image STAR37.
 The algorithm groups the vessel segments correctly using the chosen parameters.
 However, it does not identify full vascular trees, but only parts of it.
-This is due the relatively large spatial gaps between vessel parts, often also changing orientation.
+This is due to the relatively large spatial gaps between vessel parts, often also changing orientation.

-Last, we look at STAR38 in Fig.~\ref{fig:Im24_CC}.
+Lastly, we look at STAR38 in Fig.~\ref{fig:Im24_CC}.
 The \deltaConnected\ component algorithm can identify the large vascular structures correctly.
 Some small vessels are not correctly connected to the main vessel at the bifurcations, but all vessel segments are correctly connected.

 We conclude that this \deltaConnected\ component algorithm allows us to identify parts of vascular trees.
-Additionally, it can differentiate between different structures at crossing structures.
+Additionally, it can differentiate between different structures when they are crossing.
 However, when the vascular structure is interrupted at a very tortuous part, the algorithm can have difficulties connecting the right parts, depending on the chosen metric parameters.